-1. Hikes are free but we encourage hikers to become a member of the Eno River Association!
+1. Hikes are free but we encourage hikers to make a donation to become a member of the Eno River Association!

-2. Hikes start at 2:oo pm at a different location each week unless otherwise listed.
+2. Hikes start at 2:00 pm at a different location each week unless otherwise listed.

 3. Plan to arrive at least 10 minutes early to park, get to the meeting location, and sign in with the hike leaders.